Floydlang/floyd/docs/floyd_principles_bits.md

 4) Program makes instances of objects and connects together in graphics, mutating graph and nodes through out runtime.

 5) Program uses operating system to present parts of its state and mutations on the screen, or via TCP etc.

-# RUNTIME

-Jag har en design för floyd som kallas "runtime" tills vidare.
-Det är en sorts kontext man skickar med funktioner.
-Man kan aggregera runtimes.
-Klientkoden kan inte observera förändringar i runtimen, den vet bara att runtimens features är tillgängliga.
-Tänkt att användas för att loggning, heaps och sådant, trots a Floyd är pure.
-Också tänk för att ersätta subsystem med singletons, som är ett helvete i större program.
-Man kan t.ex. dra igång en runtime för bildcachning, eller för att paga ljud till/från disk asynkront eller för att hantera resursfiler eller för att göra interning på värden etc.

-RUNTIME INSTEAD OF INTRUSIVE CALL GRAPHS

-The runtime evaluates the flow of function calls can chose to cache calls etc.

-This is different to traditional languages where functions of the program directly call eachother without any supervising runtime being involved at all.

-# NORMALIZED CODE
-This is coded in Floyd Script.
-This is the normal code.
-Try to have as much of your code normalized.

-It is composable, easy to understand and write.
-It is pure, have no side effects.
-No optimizations are done here (like lookups, lazy evaluation, batching).

-You cannot do callbacks or interfaces.
-You cannot read or affect the world.

-# motherboard code
-This is where time and externals and concurrency is handled.

-Not composable, not usually reusable (copy & modify).
-This code takes application-level decisions.
-Has side-effects.
-Here all performance decisions are made, like memory vs CPU performance.

-# Runtimes ("puretimes")
-These are systems that provide basic services to normalized code.
-Just like a memory manager does.
-Normalized code uses these but cannot observe any side effects (but there really are side-effects).

-Runtimes are done outside of simulation and cannot be observed inside the simulation.
-Examples:
-- Memory allocation.
-All normalized code assumes there is unlimited memory and cannot measure the memory pools.
-In out-of-memory conditions, the runtimes will roll back normalized code.
-The normalized code never knows this happens.
-- Logging.
-Normalized code can log, but can never observe the logs or be affected by the logs.
-- Optimizations (see list)

-Runtimes are not globals / singletones -- you can run several at the same time.
-In realtime apps you might want a separate memory runtime to avoid blocking the threads.

-A client needs to supply runtimes to all pure functions, often done by grouping them together into a meta-runtime.
-You can create your own runtimes too.
-Use to make your own image caching.
-A runtime is run in its own environment and cannot leak details into the simulation.

-#ABI
-All communication is done via immutable values.
-Conceptually they are JSON-values.
-C-ABI

-#Runtime optimizations
-- Lazy evaluation
-- Caching recent data
-- Batching
-- Amortising
-- Pooling
-- Precalculating
-- Paralellization
-- Accellerate on GPUs

-Amazon S3-persistens